North Versailles Township, Pennsylvania: Notable people

-Comedienne Donna Jean Young, whose career was built upon her material related to East McKeesport and "Woolmerding" (as she pronounced and spelled Wilmerding in her act), was a resident of Broadway Extension, Arlington Plan, North Versailles Township.
+Comedienne Donna Jean Young (born 29 May 1936, East McKeesport, Pennsylvania, died 29 January 2010, Sydney, Australia), whose career was built upon her material related to East McKeesport and "Woolmerding" (as she pronounced and spelled Wilmerding in her act), was a resident of Broadway Extension, Arlington Plan, North Versailles Township.
 In her youth, portions of North Versailles used East McKeesport as a postal address and were long associated with this community.
-Young was briefly a cast member on Rowan and Martin's Laugh-In.
-In 1968, she released an album on Epic Records, Live From East McKeesport.
+Young was briefly a cast member on Rowan and Martin's Laugh-In, and On the Flip Side, Happening '68, and The Tonight Show Starring Johnny Carson (1969) In 1968, she released an album on Epic Records, Live From East McKeesport.

 Noted jazz drummer Jeff "Tain" Watts (Wynton Marsalis and numerous others) is a 1977 graduate of East Allegheny High School.

 Gordon Jones, a 1975 graduate of East Allegheny High School, was an All-American wide receiver at the University of Pittsburgh and went on to play in the NFL for the Tampa Bay Buccaneers and the Los Angeles Rams.

-Elroy (Roy) Face, was a Pittsburgh Pirates relief pitcher from 1953 to 1966.
-Face holds the major league record for most wins by a relief pitcher, 18–1 in 1959.
+Elroy (Roy) Face was a Pittsburgh Pirates relief pitcher from 1953 to 1966.
+He holds the major league record for most wins by a relief pitcher, 18–1, set in 1959.
 In a 16-season career, he posted a 104–95 record with a 3.48 ERA and 877 strikeouts in 1375 innings pitched and 848 games.
-His NL record of 193 saves was not broken until 1982. face was an all-star from 1959–61 and the first pitcher to save three games in the World Series (versus New York Yankees).
-Favorite pitch: fork ball.
+His NL record of 193 saves was not broken until 1982.
+Face was an all-star from 1959 to 1961 and the first pitcher to save three games in the World Series (versus New York Yankees).
 Since 1983, he has resided in North Versailles, Pennsylvania as a carpenter.